MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 * You can't delete a database that is attached to a different cluster before detaching it.
 * You can't delete a cluster that has a database attached to a different cluster before detaching it.
 * Table level sharing properties aren't supported when following all databases.
-* In follower databases, to query external tables that use a Managed Identity as the authentication method, the Managed Identity should be added to the follower cluster.
-This capability does not work when the leader and follower clusters are provisioned in different tenants.
+* In follower databases, to query external tables that use a Managed Identity as the authentication method, the Managed Identity must be added to the follower cluster.
+This capability doesn't work when the leader and follower clusters are provisioned in different tenants.

 ## Next step